-I process credit cards outside of QuickBooks.
+- I process credit cards outside of QuickBooks.
 Can I still do this?

-Yes.
+- Yes.
 You must set up your Payment Methods list to include any of the methods in the following methods:

-MasterCard
+- MasterCard

-Master Card
+- Master Card

-Visa
+- Visa

-Discover Card
+- VisaCard

-VisaCard
+- Visa Card

-Discover Card
+- American Express

-Discover Card
+- AMEX

-Diners
+- AmericanExpress

-Visa Card
+- Discover

-Diners Club
+- DiscoverCard

-American Express
+- Discover Card

-JCB
+- Diners

-AMEX
+- Diners Club

-Other Credit Card
+- JCB

-o AmericanExpress
+- Other Credit Card

-When you make a deposit with any of these payment methods selected, the credit card fees boxes appear on the Make Deposits window.
+- When you make a deposit with any of these payment methods selected, the credit card fees boxes appear on the Make Deposits window.

-• I can only select credit card deposits to use this feature.
+- I can only select credit card deposits to use this feature.
 I have cash, check, and other deposits to make.
 Can I still make those?

-ou make deposits, you're pro lit card payments and make
+- Absolutely.
+When you make deposits, you're prompted to select which deposits you want to make.
+You can select only the credit card payments and make those deposits then click Payments and select the other deposits.